TidyDaily/tbnb-test/README.md

 VueJS 2.x or later</br>
 <b>In case of React test</b></br>
 ReactJS 16.8.x or later</br>
+if applying for a mobile dev position use
 React Native with expo SDK 37 or later</br>
 </p>